Faheetah/crab/affinities.md

 Focuses on physical damage, meat progress, and dash skills related to closing the gap.
 Hybrid evolutions typically include speed buffs.
 The branching evolutions Legs and Wings are found under Predator and Prey.

 Play style revolves around hunting down enemies and dealing physical damage as fast as possible.
 As there is a lack of defensive abilities, picking up some evolutions from Prey or Imposing is very important.
-Legs or Slither are very strong, allowing greater speed.
+Legs or Slithery are very strong, allowing greater speed.
 Progress is mainly from killing other enemies.

 Synnergizes well with Imposing, which gives a bigger HP pool to soak hits, and includes the Body Slam move that scales with HP and physical damage.

 # 🐭 Prey

 Primarily defensive focusing on dodge and small size, as well as finding food, especially vegetation.
 The branching evolutions Legs and Wings are found under Predator and Prey.
+Ruminant is also found under Prey, periodically giving progress for each level of Prey.

 Play style can vary based on other evolutions chosen, but typically is either avoiding damage outright and foraging, or picking up physical or ability damage skills and strafing around enemies doing quick damage.
 Dodge can easily exceed the 75% cap with prey.
 High levels can be achieved by stacking progress evolutions and exploring, especially with Fungoid, Ruminant, and Carrion.
 Prey is highly effective in WWW, allowing dodging bosses and picking up their drops.